andreaquezada/frase_dataanalysis/README.md

 ## Contact

-For questions or issues, contact the project maintainer at andreagtzq@gmail.com
+For questions or issues, contact me at andreagtzq@gmail.com

 ---